Chapter 9 First Ticket

 9.4.5 Abstract

-• longer than 100 words
+- longer than 100 words

-• tags such as <superscript>2</superscript> and <subscript>2</subscript> can be used for nicer formatting
+can be used for nicer formatting

 9.4.6 DataTable / OtherEntity / SpatialVectors

-• in the correct one: DataTable / OtherEntity / SpatialVector / SpatialRaster for the file type
+- In the correct one: DataTable / OtherEntity / SpatialVector / SpatialRaster for the file type

-• entityDescription - longer than 5 words and unique
+- entityDescription - longer than 5 words and unique

-• physical present and format correct
+- physical present and up-to-date and format is correct

 9.4.6.1 Attribute Table

-• attributeDefinitions longer than 3 words
+- attributeDefinitions longer than 3 words

-• Variables match what is in the file
+- Variables match what is in the file

-• Measurement domain - if appropirate (ie dateTime correct)
+- Measurement domain - if appropirate (ie dateTime correct)

-• Missing Value Code - accounted for if applicable
+- Missing Value Code - accounted for if applicable

-• Semantic Annotation - appropriate semantic annotations added, especially for spatial and temporal variables: lat, lon, date etc.
+- Semantic Annotation - appropriate semantic annotations added, especially for spatial and temporal variables: lat, lon, date etc.

 9.4.7 People

-• complete information for each person in each section
+- Complete information for each person in each section

-• including ORCID and e-mail address for all contacts
+- includes ORCID and e-mail address for all contacts

 9.4.8 Geographic region

-• the map looks correctand matches the geographic description
+- the map looks correct and matches the geographic description

-• check if negatives (-) are missing
+- check if negatives (-) are missing

 9.4.9 Project

-• if it is an NSF award you can use the helper function:
+- If it is an NSF award you can use the helper function:

-• doc$dataset$project <- eml_nsf_to_project(awards)
+doc$dataset$project <- eml_nsf_to_project(awards)

-• for other awards that need to be set manually, see the set project page
+- for other awards that need to be set manually, see the set project page

 9.4.11 Check EML Version

-• review to see if the EML version is set correctly by reviewing the doc$`@context` that it is indeed 2.2.0 under eml
+(as of July 30 2020) - Review to see if the EML version is set correctly by reviewing the

-• Re-run your code again and have the lineemld::eml_version("eml-2.2.0") at the top
+that it is indeed 2.2.0 under eml - Re-run your code again and have the line

-• Make sure the system metadata is also 2.2.0
+at the top - Make sure the system metadata is also 2.2.0

 9.4.12 Access

-• Granted access to PI using set_rights_and_access()
+- If necessary, granted access to PI using

-• make sure it is http:// (no s)
+- make sure it is

 9.4.13 SFTP Files